 Weekday mornings as a parent can be rushed and panicked: What are the kids taking for lunch?
 Is netball training today or Friday?
 Where is that permission slip that needs signing?

-Linda Eagleton, founder of Creative Surrounds and member of the Institute of Professional Organisers, and Gemma Quinn, a silver-certified tidying consultant of the KonMari 'does it spark joy?' method, know a thing or two about teaching people how to tidy, declutter and organise their homes.
+Linda Eagleton, founder of Creative Surrounds and member of the Institute of Professional Organisers, and Gemma Quinn, a gold-certified tidying consultant of the KonMari 'does it spark joy?' method, know a thing or two about teaching people how to tidy, declutter and organise their homes.

 Gemma and Linda recommend involving your children in the reorganisation process as much as possible, giving them a sense of ownership and responsibility for the operations surrounding home and school life, making your life easier and helping you get ahead of the new school term.